mkdocstrings/griffe/docs/guide/users/extending.md

 If the source code is not available (the modules are built-in or compiled), Griffe imports the modules and builds object trees instead.

 Griffe then follows the [Visitor pattern](https://www.wikiwand.com/en/Visitor_pattern) to walk the tree and extract information.
-For ASTs, Griffe uses its [Visitor agent][griffe.Visitor] and for object trees, it uses its [Inspector agent][griffe.Inspector].
+For ASTs, Griffe uses its [Visitor agent][griffelib.Visitor] and for object trees, it uses its [Inspector agent][griffelib.Inspector].

 Sometimes during the walk through the source or runtime objects, both the visitor and inspector agents will trigger events, called **analysis events**.
 These events can be hooked on by extensions to alter or enhance Griffe's behavior.
-Some hooks will be passed just the current node being visited, others will be passed both the node and an instance of an [Object][griffe.Object] subclass, such as a [Module][griffe.Module], a [Class][griffe.Class], a [Function][griffe.Function], an [Attribute][griffe.Attribute], or a [Type Alias][griffe.TypeAlias].
+Some hooks will be passed just the current node being visited, others will be passed both the node and an instance of an [Object][griffelib.Object] subclass, such as a [Module][griffelib.Module], a [Class][griffelib.Class], a [Function][griffelib.Function], an [Attribute][griffelib.Attribute], or a [Type Alias][griffelib.TypeAlias].
 Extensions will therefore be able to modify these instances.

 Once the Griffe tree for a given package has been fully constructed, Griffe will trigger a second set of events, called **load events**, by walking the tree again. **It is safer to use load events as they are triggered only once data is complete for a given package**, contrary to the analysis events which are triggered *while the Griffe tree is still being built*.